 Taking two minutes or less (usually less) to clean the inside of your microwave on a consistent basis throughout the week is a great way to maintenance clean your microwave and minimize the need for any heavy-duty cleaning.

 All you need is a lightly damp microfiber using warm water.
 Or use a slightly soapy sponge or cloth first if there’s some stuck-on mess involved before wiping clean.

-It’s one of those tasks a lot of people skip out on as much as possible, but it generally only takes a minute or so unless things have been allowed to build up or have become petrified.
+It’s one of those tasks a lot of people skip out on as much as possible, but cleaning your toaster or toaster oven generally only takes a minute or so, assuming things have been allowed to build up or have become petrified.

 You can save a lot of time and potentially prevent things like potential fires or ants by routinely emptying the crumbs and wiping things down before it gets too bad—especially if you have a toaster oven.